Preparing for Your Interview with Targeted Provision

 Safeguarding isn’t just a policy at Targeted Provision, it’s part of our ethos.
 We need tutors who understand the principles of safeguarding and are confident in applying them.

-• What are your responsibilities if a student makes a disclosure?
+• What are your responsibilities if a young person makes a disclosure?

 • Who would you contact, and what details would you record?